apache/hudi/docs/s3_filesystem.md

 ```

-Utilities such as hoodie-cli or deltastreamer tool, can pick up s3 creds via environmental variable prefixed with `HOODIE_ENV_`.
+Utilities such as hudi-cli or deltastreamer tool, can pick up s3 creds via environmental variable prefixed with `HOODIE_ENV_`.
 For e.g below is a bash snippet to setup
 such variables and then have cli be able to work on datasets stored in s3

 ```